Connect with us

 This pregnancy felt different.

 After the heartache of more than a dozen miscarriages, Anya Cook was 16 weeks along.
-She and husband Derick Cook spent a Sunday last December sharing the news with his and looking at cribs.
+She and husband Derick Cook spent a Sunday last December sharing the news with his parents and looking at cribs.

-As they left a restaurant in Coral Springs, Florida, that evening, Cook's broke.
+As they left a restaurant in Coral Springs, Florida, that evening, Cook’s water broke.
 Her husband rushed her to the nearest emergency room.

 Cook, 36, still believed the baby they had nicknamed “Bunny” could be saved.
 Doctors told her she would miscarry in the next 24 hours, she said, and that the fetus was too premature to survive.

-The early rupturing of her amniotic sac left Cook at risk of infection and complications hemorrhaging.
-But her pregnancy was beyond Florida's then-15-week restriction on abortion and an ultrasound showed the fetus still had a detectable heart rate, according to hospital records Cook shared with the Tampa Bay Times.
+The early rupturing of her amniotic sac left Cook at risk of infection and complications including hemorrhaging.
+But her pregnancy was beyond Florida’s then-15-week restriction on abortion and an ultrasound showed the fetus still had a detectable heart rate, according to hospital records Cook shared with the Tampa Bay Times.

-Though Florida's law abortions to protect the health of the mother, Cook said, a doctor told her he would be risking his license if he induced labor, essentially performing an abortion.
+Though Florida’s law allowed abortions to protect the health of the mother, Cook said, a doctor told her he would be risking his license if he induced labor, essentially performing an abortion.
 He gave her two antibiotic injections to reduce the risk of infection and sent her home, she said.

 “I told him, ‘You’re leaving me to die,’” she said.

-Every that bans or restricts abortions has an exception to protect the health of the mother.
-Allowing abortions in such cases — or in the case of rape or incest — makes abortion legislation more palatable to a majority of the American public, who, polls show, don't support outright bans.
+Every state that bans or restricts abortions has an exception to protect the health of the mother.
+Allowing abortions in such cases — or in the case of rape or incest — makes abortion legislation more palatable to a majority of the American public, who, polls show, don’t support outright bans.
 When Florida lawmakers this year approved tightening the 15-week ban to a six-week limit, they added exceptions for rape, incest, and human trafficking to the existing exemptions to protect the health of the mother.

 But recent history in other states suggests that few women will be able to take advantage of such exceptions if Florida’s new law, on hold while tied up by legal challenges, is upheld by the state Supreme Court.
 There is also concern that patients with pregnancy complications are being denied care.

-In Alabama and Mississippi, which adopted stricter bans with some exceptions the U.S. Supreme Court's overturning of Roe v.
+In Alabama and Mississippi, which adopted stricter bans with some exceptions following the U.S. Supreme Court’s overturning of Roe v.
 Wade in June 2022, no abortions have been reported since July 2022, according to WeCount, a reporting effort organized by the abortion rights group Society of Family Planning.
-The uses data from clinics, hospitals, and telemedicine providers and excludes from its tally cases in which women traveled to other states for abortions or obtained abortion pills.
+The project uses data from clinics, hospitals, and telemedicine providers and excludes from its tally cases in which women traveled to other states for abortions or obtained abortion pills.

 In Texas, 13 women who had pregnancy complications sued the state’s medical board after being denied abortions, testifying the state’s strict restrictions put their lives in jeopardy.